harshith00710/OasisInfobyte-Internship/Task-1-Nmap/README.md

 Successfully identified open ports and services.

 ##Conclusion
-NMap is useful for network scanning and identifying open ports.
+Nmap is useful for network scanning and identifying open ports.